 In IPB compression a keyframe, or interframe, is kept every half second.
 The visible changes between interframes are also kept.
 The compression system uses the data from neighboring interframes and that from the visible changes to work out what the in-between frames should look like.

 IPB compression will produce smaller video files with lower bitrates.
 This will allow you to use slower, and therefore cheaper, video cards.

-You might use IPB compression when recording long videos, such as events, functions or even vlogs, that do not require frame accurate editing.
+You might use IPB compression when recording long videos, such as events, functions, or even vlogs, which do not require frame-accurate editing.
 You could also choose IPB compression if you need smaller file sizes.

 Memory cards for video recording

 These are the minimum card requirements Canon recommends for various resolutions, Canon EOS R video frame rates, and compression types.
 Note that it assumes that movie cropping and movie digital IS are disabled.

 |29.97P, 25.00P, 24.0P, 23.98P||ALL-I||UHS-I, UHS Speed Class 3|

 |HD||29.97P, 25.00P||IPB||SD Speed Class 4|

 |HD||119.9P, 100P||ALL-I||UHS-I, UHS Speed Class 3|